-I first learned of Creativebug oddly enough in an ad after a Joann purchase.
+I first learned about Creativebug oddly enough in an ad after a Joann purchase.
 It seemed a little fishy at first, but after seeing the ad repeatedly for over a year, I figured I had nothing to lose with starting a 60-day free Creativebug trial.

-I’ve now finished my trial, taken a break, and then resubscribed on- and off-again when wanting to binge-watch crafting classes.
+I’ve now finished my Creativebug trial, taken a break, and then resubscribed on- and off-again when wanting to binge-watch crafting classes.

 Overall, I’ve been mostly pleased with Creativebug.
 It has a few annoying features (dear Creativebug, if you’re reading this, PLEASE give the option to increase playback speed!), but I think it’s worth the money if you’re wanting to dabble in a wide variety of craft classes.
 The Daily Practice Series is such a fun feature!

 I think I might still prefer Craftsy over Creativebug, but I’m just not sure how long I can expect Craftsy to stay around again, ya know?

 Here’s my Creativebug review if you’re interested in learning more!